MobileNativeFoundation/rules_xcodeproj/design_docs/support_external_swift_packages.md

   the user interface.
 - This approach will not handle external dependencies defined using `rules_spm`.

-### Import the External Swift Packages as Swift Packages in the Xcode Project
+### Solution 2: Import the External Swift Packages as Swift Packages in the Xcode Project

 [Xcode natively supports importing external Swift Packages to a project.](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)